-NASA scientists have identified a site on Mars that could once have been home to alien life.
+NASA scientists have identified a site that could once have been home to alien life on Mars.
 Their robotic rover Curiosity examined the remains of an ancient freshwater lake and found evidence that it was a habitable environment.

 Curiosity, otherwise known as Mars Science Laboratory, has been trundling around Gale crater since it landed on the Red Planet on August 6 last year.
 The site was chosen after observations from orbiting space probes showed it was a promising area to investigate.